MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/administration-center-api_environment_settings.md

 ### Response

-If the group exists in Microsoft Entra ID graph:
+If the group exists in Azure AD graph:

 ```
 {